-LA Lakers News: Isaiah Thomas Wants To Once Again Team With DeMarcus Cousins
+L.A.
+Lakers News: Isaiah Thomas Wants To Once Again Team With DeMarcus Cousins

 There is still a full month until the 2018 NBA free agency season starts and there have been a lot of rumors flying around.
-No-one really knows where anyone may land or how much they will sign for, but nothing can be made official until July 1, 2018.
+No one really knows where anyone may land or how much they will sign for, but nothing can be made official until July 1, 2018.
 Players will say things here and there, though, and Isaiah Thomas has now said that whether he returns to the Los Angeles Lakers or not, he’d love to team with Boogie once again.

 DeMarcus Cousins is one of the most intriguing NBA offseason stories as he is coming back from an Achilles injury and many wonder if he will be the same player he was before it.
 The New Orleans Pelicans want to see him return, but they’re not going to overpay for someone who isn’t at 100 percent.